Give2Peer/g2p-server-symfony/README.md

 Licence
 =======

-Everything is public domain, unless specified otherwise in the file trunk.
+Everything here is _public domain_, unless specified otherwise in the file trunk.

 See `LICENCE.md`.